DataDog/datadog-agent/pkg/tagger/README.md

 revision.

 #### FetchOnly
-The **ECSCollector** will not push the updates to the Store.
-It is not meant to run in standalone.
-DockerCollector will trigger deletions in the store.
+The **ECSCollector** does not push updates to the Store by itself, but is only triggered on cache misses.
+As tasks don't change after creation, there's no need for periodic pulling.
+It is designed to run alongside DockerCollector, that will trigger deletions in the store.

 ### TagStore
 The **TagStore** reads **TagInfo** structs and stores them in a in-memory